 The deployment is completed successfully.
 Click on the Go to resource button to see the function app that we have created.

-Now Our Function App is ready and now this is the time to create the Azure function now.
+Our Function App is now ready, and this is the time to create the Azure function.

 Here, there are two approaches to create the Azure Function